gate6/rc-unified-crm-extension/docs/crm/netsuite.md

 ### Create role with required permissions

-We recommend using the "RingCentral CRM Extension" role created for you when you install the SuiteApp.
+We recommend using the "RingCentral App Connect" role created for you when you install the SuiteApp.
 However, if you would like to create a custom role that includes the permissions necessary to allow this extension to operate fully, consult the table below.

 | Category     | Permission                           | Level                       |
 | ------------ | ------------------------------------ | -----                       |